lighthouse-labs/scheduler-api/README.md

 ## Creating The DB

+Use the `psql -U development` command to login to the PostgreSQL server with the username `development` and the password `development`.

 Create a database with the command `CREATE DATABASE scheduler_development;`.

 Copy the `.env.example` file to .env.development and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.